The 10 Very Best Things to Do in Warsaw, Poland

 3 | Wonder at the Neon Museum

 The Neon Museum is quite a unique place.
-It’s home to a collection of old neon signs from the communist era in Poland.
+It’s home to a collection of old neon signs from Poland’s communist era.

-It was founded in 2005 with salvaged neon signs from around the city, from signs used for commercial buildings and some used for propaganda.
+It was founded in 2005 with salvaged neon signs from around the city, including those used for commercial buildings and for propaganda.

 There are over 200 signs from the 1950s to the 1980s!
-The signs are an essential part of the history of Poland, and some of the signs in the Neon Museum were created by leading Polish artists of the time.
+The signs are an essential part of Poland’s history, and some in the Neon Museum were created by leading Polish artists of the time.

 Things to Do in Warsaw 089